-POINT DESCRIPTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp.

-teamwork, decision making, leadership and

-personal limitations.
-Research has shown

-that CRM training helps reduce accidents by

-preventing, detecting, and mitigating errors.

-Both the International Association of Oil &

-Gas Producers (IOGP) and the UK Health

-and Safety Executive (HSE) recommend CRM

-training for the oil and gas industry.

-Additional guidance is available on their

-respective websites.
-(NB: High workload

-should not be mitigated by learning to cope

-with continuous stress, but should be

-mitigated by resolving root causes)

-T7 Are all necessary questions asked related DC: Applicable to the DC

-to competence and training?
+POINT DESCRIPTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp. teamwork, decision making, leadership and personal limitations.
+Research has shown that CRM training helps reduce accidents by preventing, detecting, and mitigating errors.
+Both the International Association of Oil & Gas Producers (IOGP) and the UK Health and Safety Executive (HSE) recommend CRM training for the oil and gas industry.
+Additional guidance is available on their Т7 respective websites.
+Are all necessary questions asked related to competence and training?
+DC: Applicable to the DC